Vishnu-Dhanda/SENG400/assignment1/README.md

 ```
 ### Method Used

-Creation of the volume was done using the command: '''-v servervol:/serverdata'''  This is the volume mounting option.
+Creation of the volume was done using the command: ```-v servervol:/serverdata```  This is the volume mounting option.
 It tells Docker to create a volume named servervol and mount it to the /serverdata directory inside the container.
 This allows data to persist beyond the container's lifecycle.

 ### Additional Notes